Jango73/qt-plus/README.md

 A template for a factory of objects, based on the Factory design pattern.

 ### CXMLNode
-A helper class that wraps the XML and JSON facilities of Qt.
-Makes DOM style document easier to use.
+A helper class that wraps the *XML* and *JSON* facilities of Qt.
+Makes *DOM* style documents easier to use.

 ### CLogger
 A simple yet efficient logger.